Courchevel Altiport: History

-Courchevel Altiport was the brainchild of Michel Ziegler in the early 1960s.
-By 1961 plans were in place, and upon opening Courchevel Altiport was the first mountain airport of its type.
-Michel, along with his wife Martine, owned Les Pilatus - a restaurant next to the runway.
+Courchevel Altiport was developed by Michel Ziegler in the early 1960s.
+Courchevel Altiport opened in 1961 and was the first mountain airport of its type.
+Michel, along with his wife Martine, owned a restaurant next to the runway.
 This facility still exists today as a restaurant and accommodation for skiers in the region.

 In the early 1970s, Air Alpes operated scheduled flights between Paris Orly and Courchevel utilizing de Havilland Canada DHC-6 Twin Otter STOL-capable turboprop aircraft during the ski season.
 In case of bad weather, the aircraft landed in Chambery and the passengers were bused to Courchevel.
 Air Alpes had an office and desk in the Les Pilatus restaurant, which was later absorbed into the dining facility.
 In the 1980s, Tyrolean Airways served Courchevel with Dash-7 STOL-capable turboprop aircraft capable of carrying 54 passengers.
 More recently, other de Havilland Canada DHC-6 Twin Otters and DHC-7 Dash 7 turboprops have served the airport.
 Since 2014, Alpine Airlines is currently the only company worldwide to offer commercial flights to Courchevel Altiport.